How to change colors in crochet

 Now, if you ask me which of these methods I prefer, I would say the first, as this is the technique I use for seamless joining when I crochet in rounds.
 Surprisingly, it also works perfectly for a seamless color change while crocheting in rounds.

-I hope you’ve gained one or more tips on how to change colors in crochet, either at the beginning, middle, or the end of the row and round.
-Now, challenge yourself to crochet the Tartan scarf using this free tutorial.
+I hope you’ve gained one or more tips on changing colors in crochet, either at the beginning, middle, or the end of the row and round.

 Similar Posts